nebrius/commascript/README.md

-CommaType
+CommaScript
 =========

-Localized strong typing in JavaScript that works in existing JavaScript engines
+CommaScript is a dialect of JavaScript that provides localized strong typing in JavaScript that works in existing JavaScript engines

 Types are specified at variable/function declaration time by specifying a tuple of values using the comma operator.
 The possible types are the basic JavaScript types (undefined, boolean, string, number, and object) plus array: